cybertraining-dsc/fa20-523-319/project/project.md

 ### 3.1 Data Collection

 CheXpert's dataset is a collection of chest radiographic studies from Stanford Hospital, performed between October 2002 and July 2017 in both inpatient and outpatient centers, along with their associated radiology reports.
 From these, created a sampled set of 1000 reports for manual review by a boardcertified radiologist to determine feasibility for extraction of observations.
-The final set consist of 14 observations based on the prevalence in the reports and clinical relevance, conforming to the Fleischner Society’s recommended glossary.
-“Pneumonia”, despite being a clinical diagnosis, was included as a label in order to represent the images that suggested primary infection as the diagnosis.
-The “No Finding” observation was intended to capture the absence of all pathologies [^3].
+The final set consist of 14 observations based on the prevalence in the reports and clinical relevance, conforming to the Fleischner Society’s recommended glossary. *Pneumonia*, despite being a clinical diagnosis, was included as a label in order to represent the images that suggested primary infection as the diagnosis.
+The *No Finding* observation was intended to capture the absence of all pathologies [^3].

 ### 3.2 Data Labelling

 Labels were developed using an automated rule-based labeler to extract observations from the free text radiology reports to be used as structured labels for the images [^3].

 ### 3.3 Label Extraction

 The labeler extracts mentions from a list of observations from the Impression section of radiology reports, which summarizes the key findings in the radiographic study.
 A large list of phrases was manually curated by multiple board-certified radiologists to match various ways observations are mentioned in the reports [^3].

 ### 3.4 Label Classification

 After extracting mentions of observations, CheXpert Labler classify them as negative , uncertain or positive.
 The ‘uncertain’ label can capture both the uncertainty of a radiologist in the diagnosis as well as ambiguity inherent in the report.
 The mention classification stage is a 3-phase pipeline consisting of pre-negation uncertainty,